xapple/forest_puller/notes.md

 * Add README in puller_cache

-* Autoclone the cache repository on install
+* Auto-clone the cache repository on install

 # TODO